Search for usages

 From the main menu, selectand then select the usage query.

-Manage the Find Usages scope
+Manage the scope of Find Usages

 Sometimes, you might want to find usages only in certain files or libraries of your project.